yovinasilvia/Captone-Project-Alta/README.md

 ![result_dbt](documentations/data-warehouse-bigquery.png)

 ## Automation Pipeline with Airflow

 <b>Run Airflow Locally</b>
 </br>
-To run Airflow locally, first, run docker [compose-airflow](airflow/docker-compose-airflow.yml) to use airflow
+To run Airflow locally, first you need to go to the Airflow directory and run docker [compose-airflow](airflow/docker-compose-airflow.yml) to use airflow
 ```
 docker compose up -d
 ```